ucsb-cs184-f24/team13RealEstateAR/team/sprint01/lec02.md

 - trying to get street view pics; also try to learn Vision

 Angel
-- looking into Google Maps API
+- NA
--
+- looking into Google Maps API / getting pictures of houses

 Animesh
--
+- NA
--
+- Working with Apple location (seeing if we can find direction)